 It turns out desert areas are an ideal place to search for all types of meteorites.
 Dark colored meteorite rocks stand out against a light colored background of ice or sand.
 Since meteorite collecting in Antarctica requires the resources of a national government, individual meteorite collectors began seriously exploring the desert areas of Australia and northern Africa.
 Searching in these vast desert areas produced immediate results and continues to provide additional lunar meteorites for study today.

-The number and random variety of lunar meteorites available to researchers is extremely important because the Apollo and Luna samples returned to Earth from the Moon do not tell the complete story of lunar chemistry or how the Moon formed.
-As the map above shows, those samples were from only nine locations on the Moon's near side and provide no information about the very different far side.
-But, lunar meteorites are from random locations and provide information from a variety of rocks from both sides of the Moon.
+The number and random variety of lunar meteorites available to researchers is extremely important because the Apollo, Luna, and Chang'e samples returned to Earth from the Moon do not tell the complete story of lunar chemistry or how the Moon formed.
+As the map above shows, those samples were from only ten locations on the Moon's near side and they provide no information about the very different far side.
+However, lunar meteorites are from random locations and they provide information from a variety of rocks from both sides of the Moon.
 SEE FIGURE 1

 With many more lunar samples from a variety of locations from around the Moon available for laboratory analysis, lunar scientists were able to use this data to put together a comprehensive theory of how the Moon formed and evolved.
 Surprisingly, the resulting theory was immediately accepted and embraced by an overwhelming number of lunar scientists as the best possible explanation of how the Moon formed and evolved.
 Some knowledge of the "BIG SPLAT" theory is important for understanding lunar meteorites.